 Accidents caused by someone else’s negligence can cause serious injuries to victims.
 Sometimes those injuries are severe and can cause fatalities.
-When your loved one passes away from someone else’s negligence, you likely will want to seek justice and compensation so that you can recover emotionally and financially for their loss.
+When your loved one passes away from someone else’s negligence, you likely will want to seek justice and compensation so that you can recover emotionally and financially.

 Proving Wrongful Death Elements